MicrosoftDocs/VBA-Docs/api/Excel.Worksheet.EnableFormatConditionsCalculation.md

 # Worksheet.EnableFormatConditionsCalculation Property (Excel)

-Returms or sets if conditional formats will will occur automatically as needed.
+Returns or sets if conditional formats will occur automatically as needed.
 Read/write  **Boolean** .

 ## Syntax